 We call it the “MAIN” or “Medical Acupuncture and Integrative Neuromodulation” program, after the technique Dr. Robinson developed by that name.
 Taking the MAIN approach broadens neuroanatomic acupuncture to include myofascial evaluation and treatment, soft tissue manual therapy techniques, and light therapy, or photomedicine.

-The course offers roughly 50 hours of online content, divided into four progressive sections that call for active engagement by the learner and include thought-provoking questions and assessments.
+The course offers well over 100 hours of online content, divided into four progressive sections that call for active engagement by the learner and include thought-provoking questions and assessments.

 In Section I, we place heavy emphasis on the anatomy of acupuncture points and channels.
 We do so not just as an intellectual exercise but in order to gain deeper insights into the inner workings of acupuncture.
 Acupuncture points aren’t anything magical or mystical.
 They are merely locations in myofascial tissue or between muscles near nerves and vessels, that, when stimulated by an acupuncture needle, undergo alterations in their function toward a more healthful operating system.
 In other words, acupuncture treatment, at least in part, relieves muscle tension, improves circulation, modulates nerve firing, and often engenders mental and emotional relaxation.
 These changes can benefit not only the area being treated but extend throughout a patient’s body to promote functional restoration and help that individual regain a more balanced physiologic state with less pain overall.